10 Best Vertical Marketplaces for November 2025

 Key Catalysts

-• Rebound in global travel demand
+• Recovery in global travel and tourism

-• Technology-driven customer experience improvements
+• Technology-driven customer experience enhancements

 Risk Factors

-• Sensitivity to travel market cycles
+• Exposure to travel demand fluctuations

 Portfolio Diversification Insights